athomasq/athomasq.github.io/navigation/stream.md

 <h3> <span style="color:#A9A9A9;">2024-08-30</span> &emsp; Is Free Growth a Bug or a Feature? </h3>

-Founders will sometimes say, "the best part is, we've achieved this growth without spending a penny on sales and marketing".
-This is a mistake.
-When a founder says something like this, the VC hears some combination of the following:
+Founders will sometimes say, "the best part is, we've achieved this growth without spending a penny on sales and marketing".  *This is a mistake.*  When a founder says this, the VC hears some combination of the following:

 * The founder does not know where their growth is coming from